calimero-archive/docs/docs/getting_started/bridge_console.md

 ## FT and NFT connector regex rules

-Both the FT and NFT connectors have the **No allow** regex rule, which allows you to restrict certain accounts from using the bridge based on a defined regex pattern.
-Any account matching the specified pattern will be denied permission to utilize the bridge.
-To enable bridging for the FT and NFT connectors:
+The FT and NFT connectors provide the flexibility to define regex rules that determine which accounts are allowed to bridge tokens.
+These regex rules grant permission to specific accounts, enabling them to utilize the bridge for token transfers.

+To add a regex rule that allows specific accounts to bridge tokens:

 - Click on the **Add new rule** button

 ![](../../static/img/add-regex-ft-nft.png)

-- Add a regex rule that allows bridging for specific accounts matching that rule
+- In the input field, enter a regex pattern that matches the desired accounts for bridging.

 ![](../../static/img/add-regex-rule.png)

+For example, if you want to allow Testnet accounts, you can use the regex pattern .*\.testnet.

+This regex rule allows any account ending with ".testnet" to bridge tokens using the FT or NFT connector.

 ### Verify FT and NFT connector permissions